aposematism/Group-Project-Game/README.md

 Here Be The Title uses Maven for compilation and running tests.

 All generated class files and executables are placed into the `target/` folder.

+The JAR **must** be run alongside the `res/` folder.
+It is sufficient to create the JAR, and put the `res/` folder next to it to get it working.

 ```bash
 # Creates an executable JAR file